It’s time to tackle laminate and vinyl!

 One of the most important factors to keep in mind when considering laminate is that it’s very adverse to water.
 It’s not a good candidate for moist areas like bathrooms and laundry rooms, and similar to traditional wood floors, traditional mopping is not appropriate.

 Does the word “vinyl” may make you think of sheet vinyl on your grandma’s kitchen floor?
 Never fear!
 Luxury vinyl planks (LVP) actually look so much like real wood, it’s often difficult to tell the difference.
 Similar to laminate, LVP snaps together pretty easily, and depending on what the existing floor is like, vinyl planks can sometimes be floated on top instead of glued down.

 The greatest benefits of LVP are its durability and the fact that it’s waterproof – a great option for kitchens, bathrooms, laundry rooms, and other generally moist environments.

 Laminate and LVP are both great options to consider if you’re looking for something less costly than real or engineered wood.
 Keep in mind, as with most things in life, you get what you pay for!
-You can find both products in almost any big box store, but it’s recommended to do some research on brands first, instead of simply choosing based on price alone.
+You can find both products in almost any big box store, but it’s recommended to do some research on brands first, rather than simply choosing based on price alone.

 But what about carpet, you ask?
 That’s the subject of the final piece in our flooring series – so stayed tuned!

-If you missed the last installment of our flooring series (hardwood versus engineered hardwood), make sure to check out our Wood You Rather? post for lots of useful information related to wood floors.
+If you missed the last installment of our flooring series (hardwood versus engineered hardwood), make sure to check out the Wood You Rather? post for lots of useful information related to wood floors.